 ‘Listen boy / It's not automatically a certain guarantee / To insure yourself / You've got to provide communication constantly’

 Great copywriting starts with a great brief.
 Don’t leave it to the client to give you the information you need about their product or service.
 Interrogate them.
 Ask questions (especially ‘stupid’ ones).
-Then ask more questions.
-Until you’re 100% clear about the benefits of what you’re selling to the people you’re selling to.
+Until you’re 100% clear about the benefits of what you’re selling (whether it’s a product or an idea) to the people you’re writing to.

 2. Just the way you are